Thermal Noise Floor Calculator

 Noise Floor of a Radio Receiver

 In a radio receiver, the noise floor is the level below which a signal will not be detected.
-In practice, a signal has to be a few dB higher before it can be detected.
-This level is called the Minimum Detectable Signal level.
+In practice, a signal has to be a few dB higher than this floor before it can be detected.
+This level is called the Minimum Detectable Signal level or the receiver sensitivity.

 Example Noise Floor Calculation